prateek147/prateek147.github.io/source/about/index.markdown

 <h3>Who am i ?</h3>

 I am Prateek Gianchandani.
 I live and work in New Delhi, India.
 I have interests in network security, IOS development, reverse engineering, vulnerability assessment, mobile and web application security.
 IOS security is one field that i really enjoy.
 Apart from work, i enjoy swimming, playing snooker, listening to music and eating different kinds of pizzas.
 I also enjoy travelling and i have a huge bucket list of all the places i want to go, some of which i have ticked off.
 Mountaineering is the latest obsession.
 I am also a huge Apple fanboy and i possess almost all of their products.
+I graduated from IIT Roorkee in 2011.

 <h3>What do i do for a living ?</h3>